The Environmental Damage Regulations (EDRs) are wide-ranging government regulations that can potentially apply to many businesses.

 First of all, a company must address the source of the pollution or damage, and immediately inform the relevant authority.
 This will be:

 It should be noted that incidents include those resulting in a risk to human health.
-Accurate risk assessment is essential in such cases.
-It is a complex iterative process, involving quantitative modelling of sorption to airborne dust (inhalation route), soil, dermal uptake, plant uptake, etc.
+Risk environmental assessment is an iterative process, for example involving quantitative modelling of sorption to airborne dust (inhalation route), soil, dermal uptake, plant uptake, etc.

 Once the initial source of pollution or damage is addressed, the relevant agency has the power to order remedial action, by serving a remedial notice.
 The aim of the action is to restore the affected habitat back to its original condition as soon as practicable.
 For example, in the case of polluted land, this might involve the removal and replacement of contaminated topsoil.